Amsterdam Centraal station: Metro services

 Amsterdam Centraal metro station (called Centraal Station on the Amsterdam Metro system) opened in 1980.
 It is the terminus station of three routes: Line 51 (Amsterdam Centraal - Isolatorweg), Line 53 (Amsterdam Centraal - Gaasperplas), and Line 54 (Amsterdam Centraal - Gein).
-In July 2018, the new Line 52 (Noord Station - Zuid Station) opened.
+In July 2018, Line 52 (Noord Station - Zuid Station) opened.

-The metro station is only accessible with an OV-chipkaart smart card, the national fare system for public transport in the Netherlands.
+The metro station is accessible with an OV-chipkaart smart card and the OVpay system which allows contactless payment cards and Apple / Google Pay to be used.
 Disposable cards for one-hour, one-day or multiple-day use are available at ticket machines in the metro station hall.

 As of 2018, the following metro services call at Centraal Station: